tacosontitan/Glitter/README.md

 ## 🛢️ SQL Encapsulation

 Glitter offers several ways to encapsulate SQL requests, including a fluent interface for building queries.

+### 🗃️ Encapsulating a Function

-The following example is the encapsulation of a function that returns a list of users based on a filter, page, and page size.
+The following example shows how to encapsulate a function that returns a list of users based on a filter, page, and page size.

 ```csharp
 internal sealed class UsersQuery : SqlFunction, IRequest<IEnumerable<User>>